XeTK/JavaBot/README.md

 Plugins - All plugins should be placed in `src/` and must use the Plugin interface, any additional classes must be put under package `addon.*pluginname*`.

 #Special thanks

-Thanks to SoftlySplinter, ssherar and bugsduggan for there input into the design and plugins
+Thanks to SoftlySplinter, ssherar and bugsduggan for their input into the design and plugins

 #Available commands